SCO Group: Financial aspects

 By early 2005, the SCO Group was in definite financial trouble.
 Its court case against IBM did not seem to be going well.
 Sales for fiscal 2004 dropped by 46 percent compared to the year prior, to less than $43 million, and losses rose by a factor of three to over $16 million.
 Results for the full fiscal 2004 year were bad: revenues dropped by 46 percent compared to the year prior, falling to around $43 million, and there was a loss on that of over $28 million.
 The company had to restate three of its quarterly earnings statements due to accounting mistakes and was at risk of being delisted by NASDAQ.
 During the previous year it had laid off around 100 people, constituting a third of its workforce, and by August 2005 the headcount had fallen to under 200.

 The company became independent of The Canopy Group in March 2005, after the settlement of a lawsuit between the Noorda family and Yarro.
-As part of the settlement, Canopy transferred all of its shares to Yarro.
+As part of the settlement, Canopy transferred all of its shares in the SCO Group to Yarro.